 - Students enrolling directly in non-CUNY programs should be reported by their home institution, which should also verify their enrollment in CUNY’s CISI insurance plan, even if the provider requires another policy.

 - If you have students on another CUNY college’s program, you do not submit data on that student.
+The program’s sponsor college is responsible for that student.

 Study abroad offices and academic departments administering study abroad programs should use the following templates when submitting data to CUNY Central: